USC Trojans football: UCLA

-USC leads the series 63–34–3 through the 2022 season.

 Facilities

 Early facilities

 Prior to the construction of the Los Angeles Memorial Coliseum in 1923, the Trojans played football in a number of facilities.
 Before 1893, the Trojans played football in a vacant lot on Jefferson Boulevard before the lot was developed as residences.
 In the 1890s, USC's primary home field was Athletic Park.
 Several games in the 1890s and all games in 1916 were played in Fiesta Park in downtown Los Angeles.
 The 1900 homestand was played at Chutes Park, a facility located within a Los Angeles pleasure park shared with the Los Angeles Angels baseball team, while the 1903 season was played at nearby Prager Park.
 Three games in the 1910s were played at Washington Park, the successor to Chutes Park.
 From 1904 to 1910, 1914–15, and 1917–22, most of USC's home games were played at the on-campus Bovard Field.
 USC also played home games in Pasadena, at Sportsman's Park, Tournament Park, and the Rose Bowl.